Translations of this article (older version): German

 Older Sturmey-Archer internal-gear hubs have two 1/16" (1.6 mm) spacer washers next to the sprocket.
 Shimano makes the same diameter of washers in 1 mm thickness, for use behind a 10-speed cassette, or in 4.5 mm to use behind a 7-speed cassette on an 8- 9- or 10-speed body.

 These spacers can be used with freewheels, if there is sufficient thread engagement on the hub.
-Plastic washers that fit between the sprockets on a Shimano cassette, on the other hand, have internal lugs that get in the way, and they compress too easily to be suitable for use with a threaded sprocket or freewheel.
+Plastic washers that fit between the sprockets on a Shimano cassette have the correct internal diameter, but, have internal lugs that get in the way, and compress too easily to be suitable for use with a threaded sprocket or freewheel.

 Modern 8-through 10-speed cassettes are intended for use with a 130 or 135 mm dropout spacing.
 7-speed cassettes and freewheels are a few mm narrower and are intended for use with a 126 mm spacing.
 With any of these, a wider dropout spacing will reduce dishing and increase the chainline, possibly improving the alignment with a single chainwheel or where the outer chainring is used with all the sprockets -- see Sheldon's advice on multi-range gearing.

-A good second choice if necessary to match front chainline is for the space between the smallest sprocket and right dropout might to be wide enough so the chain can fall onto the axle assembly.
+A second choice is for the space between the smallest sprocket and right dropout to be wide enough so the chain can fall onto the axle assembly.
 Then the bicycle will freewheel forward, but the chain will not jam.
-The rear wheel will be weaker, as it will dished deeper, and there is a greater risk of bending the axle.
+The rear wheel will be dished deper, and so weaker, and there is a greater risk of bending the axle.

 If the chain can fall between the largest sprocket and the spokes, it can jam, spokes can be damaged or broken, the rear derailer pretzeled, the dropout bent or broken -- not a happy situation, which can be prevented by a spoke protector disk -- or, if you find the cost in weight and coolness unbearable -- by careful derailer adjustment.

 Hubs leave enough space so the rear derailer will still clear the spokes when the smallest possible inner sprocket is used.
-With a larger sprocket, the spokes are farther away, and there is more room for a spoke protector disk -- or for one more sprocket.
+With a larger sprocket, the spokes are farther away, making room for a spoke protector disk -- or for one more sprocket.

 8-speed cassette on 7-speed body, using dished inner sprocket